 Examples could include riding a bicycle at different speeds and rolling different size rocks downhill.

-Consider relationships between kinetic energy vs. mass and kinetic energy vs. speed separate from each other.
+Consider relationships between kinetic energy vs. mass and kinetic energy vs. speed separate from each other; emphasis is on the difference between the linear and exponential relationships.

+State Assessment Boundary:

+Calculations or manipulation of the formula for kinetic energy is not expected in state assessment.

 7.MS-PS3-2.
 Develop a model to describe the relationship between the relative position of objects interacting at a distance and their relative potential energy in the system.

 Clarification Statements: